About admin

 What is the Anthropocene?

-I started out writing a blog called ‘What is the Capitalocene?’
-[INSERT LINK HERE], to help disseminate a paper that I wrote, and recently had accepted for publication, called ‘Education and Full Employment in the Capitalocene‘.
+I started out writing a blog called ‘What is the Capitalocene?’, to help disseminate a paper that I wrote, and recently had accepted for publication, called ‘Education and Full Employment in the Capitalocene‘.
 However, I decided to split off the science-based part of the blog here, so as to keep the length more manageable.

 Human Happiness and Economic Growth: The Easterlin Paradox